munificent/craftinginterpreters/book/garbage-collection.md

 2. Find all the roots and mark them gray.

-3. As long as there are still gray objects:
+3. Repeat as long as there are still gray objects:

     1. Pick a gray object.
 Turn any white objects that the object mentions to gray.